CVE-2025-66486 Overview

 Workarounds

-- Implement strict Content Security Policy (CSP) headers to block inline scripts and limit frame sources
+- Enforce a strict Content Security Policy that disallows inline scripts and limits permitted sources for scripts, frames, and objects.

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.